 I had been making beet kvass lately, and noticed that it tasted naturally sweet.
 Eureka!
 The beet ‘n’ sour (or bread and “beet”er?) was born.

-- 2 tablespoons /30ml liquid whey (Optional) or pickle brine
+- 2 Tbsp.
+(30 ml) liquid whey Optional or pickle brine

 - 1 grape leaf or other fruit tree leaf

-- Scrape the tip off the flower end to ensure there are no flowering parts (enzymes & molds can make pickles mushy).
-Rinse off any dirt from cucumbers.
+- Rinse off any dirt from cucumbers and scrape off the flower end of the cucumbers to ensure there are no flowering parts (enzymes & molds can make pickles mushy).
 If using slicing cukes, slice into ¾″ thick pieces.
 Leave whole if using pickling (Kirby) variety.

 - To a clean half-gallon or larger glass jar or ceramic crock, add mustard seeds, celery seeds, and beet slices.